How many episodes of 'Bridgerton' season 3 part 2 are there?

 What is the Bridgerton season 3 part 2 episode count?

-Bridgerton season 3 part 2 will have four episodes.
-We all likely have June 13, 2024 circled in our calendars (okay, we’ve committed the date to memory) because that’s when we’ll get to watch the final half of the season.
+Bridgerton season 3 part 2 will have four episodes just like part 1.
+We all likely have June 13, 2024 circled on our calendars (okay, we’ve committed the date to memory) because that’s when we’ll get to watch the final half of the season.
 While TV fans are always split on getting a two-part season, with some preferring a slower pace and others wanting to binge the entire season, it’s tough not to agree that this has made watching season 3 even more fun.

-In an interview with Deadline, Luke Newton shared that he’s as big a fan of Penelope and Colin’s relationship as everyone else.
-He said that they’re unique: “They’re not these stoic romantic leads that we’ve seen in Regency dramas throughout the years.”

-We might not be as surprised by Bridgerton season 3 as we hoped, but everyone still wants to see the final four episodes as soon as possible (and we want season 4 now, right?)
+We might not be as surprised by Bridgerton season 3 as we hoped, but that doesn’t mean the second part won’t yield some of the series’ juiciest moments to date.
+Regardless of what happens, everyone still wants to see the final four episodes as soon as possible, not to mention season 4, right?
+We’ll all be so lucky when Bridgerton season 3, part 2 arrives on Netflix June 13.